 Note: Changes to the analog configuration will change historical environmental values in the data buffer.

 Each port can be used for one dual-channel or two single-channel 4-20mA sensors (when wired correctly), two devices total per port.
 When each port is connected to two single-channel analog sensors, a total of four analog sensors may be connected to the SOLAIR.
 Otherwise, only one single-channel or one dual-channel device may be used at a time on each port.
-Please contact Lighthouse for additional information about converters and wiring.
+Please contact Lighthouse at 800-945-5905 (USA Toll Free) or 541-770-5905 (Outside of USA) for additional information about converters and wiring.